vend/peg/README.md

 ![](https://media.giphy.com/media/oM8CvBlVubezC/giphy.gif)

 # P.E.G
-Pay Example (p.e.g) is a Heroku hosted web service that demonstrates how an in-store cloud payment integration can be built to Vend's Payments API, enabling to be used on both Web and iOS platforms.
+Pay Example (peg) is a Heroku hosted web service that demonstrates how an in-store cloud payment integration can be built to Vend's Payments API, enabling to be used on both Web and iOS platforms.

 This project is intended as a guide for integrators, and includes Vendy styles and images that are free to be used.